Vevida/vevida-optimizer/readme.txt

 == Changelog ==

+= 1.1.0 =
+Release date:

+* new: Notify site owner of new plugin updates without updating immediately.

 = 1.0.13 =
 Release date: April 21th 2015

-fix: activation bug fixed when used on PHP 5.3
+* fix: activation bug fixed when used on PHP 5.3

 = 1.0.12 =
 Release date: April 21th 2015